tami-di/systematic-review-tool/README.md

 * From your browser enter to localhost:5000

 ## Warnings for use:
-* Before adding the paper add the corresponding author in the author category
 * Search engines are case sensitive.
 * In the first search engine you must add the exact name